Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Evaluation of AoSA using Classification Models

 \subsection{Experimentation Result}

 The dataset was split into an 8:2 ratio, with 80\% used for training and 20\% reserved as the test set to evaluate the model's performance.
-To improve the performance of the models, we tuned the parameters.
+To enhance the models' performance, we fine-tuned the parameters using different methods.
+Specifically, we employed RandomizedSearchCV for XGBoost and RF, GridSearchCV for DT, KNN, LR, and SVM, and leveraged the KerasTuner mechanism to discover optimal hyperparameters for the DNN.
 The selected hyperparameter values are summarized in Table~\ref{tab:hyperparameter}.

-We implemented six ML and two DL models and subsequently compared the performance of each classifier using the performance metric F1-score.
-Here, we adopted F1-score instead of accuracy due to the class imbalance of the dataset, i.e., there are fewer bot samples compared to benign samples.
-To improve classifier performance, we performed feature selection on each ML classifier and estimated the optimal $k$ features.
-Table~\ref{tab:performance} reports the performance of models in two scenarios: with a complete set of features and $k$ features.
-We observed that after feature selection, there was a slight improvement in the F1-score.
+We implemented six ML models and one DL model and subsequently assessed their performance using the F1-score as the evaluation metric.
+We opted for the F1-score over accuracy due to the class imbalance within the dataset, specifically, the presence of fewer automated accounts in comparison to human-operated samples.
+To enhance classifier performance, we conducted feature selection for each ML classifier, determining the optimal number of features denoted as $k$.
+Table~\ref{tab:performance} presents the performance results in two scenarios: one with the complete set of features and the other with only $k$ selected features.
+After feature selection, certain classifiers exhibited a marginal improvement in their F1 scores.
 Furthermore, we explored how well the number of important features differs across classifiers.
-For KNN, the classification produces the best results when we choose the 17 features with the F1-score of 88.2\%.
-Also, the Logistic Regression, SVC, and DT perform well when 39, 24, and 29 attributes are used, respectively.
-For random forest, the F1 score increases slightly when we select approximately all features, say 46.
-XGBoost, on the other hand, delivers the same outcome with and without feature selection.
-The ranking of features according to the \textit{f-score} obtained from SelectKBest algorithm is depicted in Fig~\ref{fig:f_selection}.
-The most relevant features found are Retweet Ratio, Average length of Tweets, Hashtag ratio, URL ratio, Age of Account, Length of Description, Text Time Pattern, Tweet Similarity, and so on.
-From Table~\ref{tab:performance}, we inferred that XGBoost achieved higher performance with an F1-score of 90.96\% compared to other classifiers.
+For SVM, the best results were achieved when selecting 33 features, resulting in a macro F1 score of 0.763 and a weighted F1 score of 0.887.
+Similarly, DT, KNN, and LR demonstrated strong performance with 31, 16, and 37 attributes, respectively.
+In contrast, RF and XGBoost achieved their highest F1 scores when retaining nearly all features, around 43, and 46 respectively.
+The ranking of features according to the \textit{feature score} obtained from the SelectKBest algorithm is depicted in Fig~\ref{fig:kbestfeature}.
+The most relevant features found are reputation, account age, the maximum time interval between tweets, post-time pattern, etc. From Table~\ref{tab:performance}, we infer that XGBoost achieved superior performance with a macro F1-score of 0.814 and a weighted F1-score of 0.925 compared to other classifiers.
+Using the XGBoost model, we predicted \textit{human/bot} labels for 202,996 security accounts that had contributed to the 2.4 million tweets collected via the hashtag mechanism.
+Our predictions revealed that within this dataset, a substantial portion of 198,026 accounts are classified as human-operated, whereas a relatively smaller fraction, encompassing 4,970 accounts, have been identified as automated accounts.
+Section~\ref{exp} explains which features influenced the correct classification and misclassification.